ralmario/googlepmguide/Agile Project Management.md

 - comparing the effort of one task to another task and that becomes the estimate

 **2 Common Relative Estimation:**
-1. **T-shirt Size**: identify a task that is considered a "Medium" and compare it to other tasks and assign a T-shirt size
+1. **T-shirt Size**: identify a task that is considered a "Medium" and compare it to other tasks and assign a T-shirt size, assign a number to each size
 2. **Story points**: use of Fibonacci number to determine effort and risk

 #### Sprints/Iterations (mini-project)